StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 5. [Klara](https://github.com/JuliaStats/Klara.jl)

-but because of time constraints  this option has not (yet?) been used in `StatisticalRethinking.jl`.
+Time constraints prevented this option to be in `StatisticalRethinking.jl`.

+A secondary objective of `StatisticalRethinking.jl` is to compare definition and executions of a variety of models in the above lited 4 mcmc options.

 ## Layout of the package